The two-loop power spectrum in redshift space: Additional checks and supplementary results

 \section{Additional checks and supplementary results}

 In this appendix we perform various tests to validate our EFT framework at NNLO, and provide supplementary results.
 We check that the low-$k$ limit of the numerical evaluation at two-loop has the appropriate scaling as required by mass and momentum conservation in Sec.~\ref{app:subtraction}.
 Next, in Sec.~\ref{app:cutoff} we confirm numerically that the EFT prescription has removed the cutoff-dependence of the bare theory by comparing EFT predictions with different cutoffs.
 We apply our method in real space in Sec.~\ref{app:real}.
-In Sec.~\ref{app:chi2} we show the $\chi^2$ corresponding to the fits shown in Sec.~\ref{sec:numerics} and finally in \ref{app:k4} we add a proxy $k^4$ counterterm to the \emph{NNLO} results.
+In Sec.~\ref{app:chi2} we show the $\chi^2$ corresponding to the fits shown in Sec.~\ref{sec:numerics}.
+In Sec.~\ref{app:k4} we add a proxy $k^4$ counterterm to the \emph{NNLO} results, and finally in Sec.~\ref{app:hexadecapole} we show results for the hexadecapole in redshift space.